TomiVidal99/mlang/README.md

 ```

 ## TODO
+- [ ] consider packages (check if they're installed and offer references).
+- [ ] add auto imports (add the _addpath_ command at the beggining of the file when importing some function, think this better).
+- [ ] check function references in the global path: (linux: ~/.octaverc, windows)
 - [ ] add diagnostics checking for arguments and return values (function references).
 - [ ] add completion for arguments and return values (function references).
 - [ ] add more native completion items (keywords and functions).